cyber-defence-campus/RemoteIDReceiver/README.md

 This script copies the receiver files into `/opt/dsniffer/` and enables the service to be run at boot time.

 **AT THIS POINT YOU WILL NEED TO EMAIL US TO OBTAIN THE DETAILS FOR SENDING DATA team@defli.xyz.
-You can however skip the sending data part for now and move on to the Usage Section**
+Please note that the email you use for sending must be replicated in the fields marked   You can however skip the sending data part for now and move on to the Usage Section**

 ## Sending Data ##